unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-MVUX.md

 Create a new project using MVUX

-- In this tutorial you will [setting up the environment and creating the Markup project and MVUX](xref:Learn.Tutorials.HowToMarkupMVUX)
+- In this tutorial, you will [set up the environment and create the Markup project and MVUX](xref:Learn.Tutorials.HowToMarkupMVUX)

 ## Start With MVUX.

-The MVUX provides a structured approach to managing application state and updating the user interface within the Uno Platform, following the principles of MVU architecture.
+The MVUX provides a structured approach to managing the application state and updating the user interface within the Uno Platform, following the principles of MVU architecture.
 It aims to simplify state management and UI development by providing abstractions and conventions for working with feeds, states, and views.

-In this tutorial you can learning about the [MVUX](xref:Overview.Mvux.Overview) using XAML.
+In this tutorial, you can learn about the [MVUX](xref:Overview.Mvux.Overview) using XAML.

-The same concept can be apply on C# Markup.
+The same concept can be applied to C# Markup.

 By the way, let's use the same existing example in XAML to make the conversation in C# Markup.
 Let's try to simplify the use to be able to explain the features.